TempleEight/temple-docs/TempleEight/docs/reference/templefile-spec.md

 Attributes may also be references to other services.
 Additionally, you may reference _neighbor structs_ from inside a struct: this means structs inside the same service as the current struct.
-Note that cycles and self-references are not legal, as it is impossible to initialize such a structure Simply use the name of the service as the type.
+Simply use the name of the service as the type.

 ```templefile {7}